vekatze/neut/book/src/hello-external-world.md

 }
 ```

-and build the project:
+Then, build the project:

 ```sh
 neut build --execute # => 42
 ```

 You can also obtain the resulting binary:

 ```sh
 neut build --install ./bin # creates a directory `bin` and put the resulting binary there